Wodan58/HET/README.md

 ---------

-The document allows debug output, so I am adding `.`, allowing normal output and making debug output optional. `#` can be used to outcommenting code.
+The document allows debug output, so I am adding `.`, allowing normal output and making debug output optional. `#` can be used to outcomment code.

 Installation
 ------------

 There is a [bootable floppy image](https://forth.hcc.nl/w/uploads/Agenda/HET_flop_image) with the version from the report.

-Install and start [DOSBox](www.dosbox.com/download.php).
-At the prompt type:
+Install and start [DOSBox](http://www.dosbox.com/download.php).
+At the prompt
-`boot c:/HET_flop_image` or whatever.
+type: `boot c:/HET_flop_image` or whatever.

+The version presented here can be build as follows:

+    cmake .
+    cmake --build .